 4) What does the Last Heard list tell me?

 The Last Heard list can be used to see activity on the network.
 It will show you who is talking, and what talkgroup they are talking on.
 It will also show a Received Signal Strength Indicator (RSSI), which you can use to judge how well you are being received by the repeater.
 Lower numbers are better, so a -65 dBm is better than a -75 dBm.
 If you are above -105 dBm, you are probably (but not always!) having a hard time getting into the repeater and are probably suffering from packet loss.
 If you are keying up to see what your RSSI is, please do it on the repeater local talkgroup.
 That way you are not keying up all of the repeaters just to see how well your repeater is hearing you.

-6) Is the PRN System the same as the DMR-MARC system?
+6) Is the PRN System connected to other networks?